na-na-hi/renget/archive/6wfys.md

 ##Followers:

 Nether's framework - back on the nexus after the Big Modder Tantrum blew over.
-I don't care if he's g * rman or a p * dophile or a f * rry, the mod is good so just use it.
+I don't care if he's g * rman or a f * rry or whatever, the mod is good so just use it.
 No, it's not a bootleg AFT, it's literally state of the art.
 Immersive Horses - less bloat than Convenient, just works, patches available for all the good horse model replacers.
 Lets you name horses.
 Interesting NPCs -This adds a wide range of characters to Skyrim, many of whom can be followers.
 The writing and quest quality is about on par with vanilla, VA work is spotty but more good than bad, and it's somehow less cringe than any similar mod released since (see: Citizens).
 Follower Death and Injury Chance - Another of Jay Serpa's clever immersion tweaks, perfect for more organic playthroughs.